 There is no early detection test for ovarian cancer so the best way of detecting the disease is to know and recognise the signs and symptoms.
 Ovarian cancer cannot be detected by a pap test or cervical smear.

-If women are diagnosed at an early stage, they have an 80% chance of being alive and well within five years of diagnosis.
+If women are diagnosed at an early stage, they have a 44% chance of being alive and well within five years of diagnosis.
 However, approximately 75% of women are diagnosed at an advanced stage, where the cancer has spread and is difficult to treat successfully.

 This February, for Ovarian Cancer Awareness Month, we are urging Australians to recognise the signs and symptoms of ovarian cancer through #KnowAskAct [hyperlink to [hyperlink to https://ovariancancer.net.au/ovarian-cancer-awareness-month/].